1946 Alabama Crimson Tide football team: Georgia

 Although the Crimson Tide defeated Kentucky the previous week, Alabama dropped four spots to the No. 15 ranking for their game against Georgia.
 Against the Bulldogs, the Crimson Tide were shutout 14–0 before 30,000 fans at Sanford Stadium.
 Georgia All-American halfback Charley Trippi was responsible for both of the Bulldogs' touchdowns.
 The first came on a nine-yard Trippi pass to Dan Edwards and later on a 46-yard Trippi run.
-The loss brought Alabama's all-time record against Georgia to 15–14–3.